top of page

 Patient Observations

 The patient, with a history of hemorrhagic stroke and persistent musculoskeletal complications, initiated SoftWave Therapy at Revival Chiropractic in Altamonte Springs, Florida.
 Initial treatment focused on the right hip and knee, with plans to extend therapy to the right shoulder and elbow.
+And finally, after my Perispinal Etanercept on November 13, 2025, we will go after the right side ankle and foot.
 Following the first session, the patient reported subjective improvement, with treatment expectations established at 6–10 sessions per anatomical region.

 Mechanism of Action